astfreitas/ISEP_lapr2-2018-g056_wiki/UseCases/UC13_CompleteService.md

 6. If the service was executed as stipulated, the SP concludes it.
 7. If something unexpected happened.
 The system asks for a description of that occurrence.
 8. The Service Provider introduce a description reporting the issue and troubleshooting strategy and concludes the service.
-9. The system stores the information, the execution order changes the state to complete and informs the SP of the success of the operation.
+9. The system stores the information, the execution order changes status to complete and informs the SP of the success of the operation.

 ### Exception conditions (alternative flow)
 *a.
 The SP requests cancellation of the process for completing a service order.